UNESCO Natural World Heritage

 Implementing the World Heritage Convention in Germany

-In implementation of the World Heritage Convention concerning natural heritage, BfN advises BMUV and assists the German states in identifying areas and preparing nominations for inclusion in the UNESCO World Heritage list.
-Various R&D projects are conducted as part of this work
+In the course of implementing the World Heritage Convention in the area of natural heritage, BfN advises the German Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN) and supports the German Länder (states) in identifying and preparing nominations for sites to be included in the UNESCO World Heritage list.
+Various research and development (R&D) projects are conducted in the process.

 UNESCO Natural World Heritage Beech Forests